-They reflect a sufficient margin for the LMIE business model and risk profile, supported by a solvency monitoring plan (set out below); • LMIE policyholders benefit from a guarantee from our parent company; and LMIE's parent company requires the entity to maintain appropriate solvency coverage as defined in Section E.1.1.
+• They reflect a sufficient margin for the LMIE business model and risk profile, supported by a solvency monitoring plan (set out below);

+At FY'21, the Solvency II Coverage Ratio is in the Green zone, discussed in more detail in Section E.1.2. • LMIE policyholders benefit from a guarantee from our parent company; and LMIE's parent company requires the entity to maintain appropriate solvency coverage as defined in Section E.1.1.
 The requirement is being monitored on an ongoing basis and taking into account future capital requirements, as indicated by the business plans.